 Sale of Shares.
 The Shares subject to the Options may not be offered for sale in Singapore prior to the six-month anniversary of the Grant Date, unless such sale or offer is made pursuant to the exemptions under Part XIII Division (1) Subdivision (4) (other than section 280) of the Securities and Futures Act (Chap.
-289, 2006 Ed.) ("SFA").
+289, 2006 Ed.) ("SFA") or pursuant to, and in accordance with the condition of, any other applicable provisions of the SFA.